ritual-net/infernet-monorepo/infernet_services/services/onnx_inference_service/README.md

 ### Delegated Subscription Request

-**Please Note**: the examples below assume that you have an infernet node running locally on port `4000`.
+**Please Note**: the examples below assume that you have an Infernet Node running locally on port `4000`.

 === "Python"